subshegde/E-commerce-App/README.md

 ### 2. **API Key Setup**

 This project uses a public API via RapidAPI.
 Add your RapidAPI key in the appropriate header section inside dio_client.dart:
+Using a .env file with the flutter_dotenv package is a better practice for managing secrets.
+However, for this demo, I’ve kept it simple.
 ```bash

 headers: {